Meenakshi Temple: Worship and practices

-The temple has a six time pooja calendar everyday, each comprising four rituals namely abhisheka (sacred bath), alankaram (decoration), naivedanam (food offerings (Note: These offerings are always vegetarian, and animal sacrifices are never performed, states Christopher Fuller.)) and deepa aradanai (lamp ceremony) for both Meenakshi and Sundareswarar.
-The rituals and festivals are accompanied with music with nadhaswaram (pipe instrument) and tavil (percussion instrument), recitation of the Vedas.
+Priests perform various pujas on a daily basis and during festivals.
+Volunteers and temple staff also participate in daily rituals, such as moving the icon of Sundareswarar between the sanctum chambers.
+The temple conducts six pujas everyday, each comprising four rituals namely abhisheka (sacred bath), alankaram (decoration), naivedanam (food offerings (Note: These offerings are always vegetarian, and animal sacrifices are never performed, states Christopher Fuller.)) and deepa aradanai (lamp ceremony) for both Meenakshi and Sundareswarar.
+The rituals and festivals are accompanied with music from instruments such as nadhaswaram (pipe instrument), davandai and tavil (percussion instrument), often along with the recitation of the Vedas.
+The Hindus circumambulate the shrines clockwise before entering the shrine for a darshana.
+The Meenakshi shrine is typically visited before the Sundareswarar shrine by the pilgrims, as she is considered the primary deity of the complex.